What Are The Sexual Harassment Training NY Penalties For Non-Compliance?

 Practical Ways To Lower Penalty Risk This Quarter

 • Map your current state.
-Gather policies, complaint forms, prior slides, and certificates.
-Compare them to the State’s model checklist.
+Gather your written policies, complaint forms, prior slides, videos, and certificates, and then compare them with the state’s model checklist and NYC requirements to identify any gaps.

 • Standardize your course.
-Use a single script that includes required State topics and NYC elements, along with knowledge checks.
+Use a single script that covers the required State topics and NYC elements where needed, and incorporate knowledge checks and scenario questions to keep the course interactive.

 • Train supervisors separately.
-Add a same-day response script and a one-page logging template.
+Offer a short, manager-only module that focuses on intake, documentation, routing to HR, and protection from retaliation, along with a same-day response script and a one-page logging template.

 • Track it.
-Keep certificates and a simple spreadsheet with names, dates, and delivery method.
+Keep certificates and a simple spreadsheet or LMS report with the following details: names, dates, locations, languages used, and delivery methods so that you can demonstrate compliance at any time.

 If You Are In New York City